The University of South Carolina (Columbia) is one of two CRNA schools in South Carolina.

 Entire Program Cost of CRNA School at University of South Carolina Columbia.

-*This includes the cost of health insurance, books, and clinical fees.
+*This includes the cost of health insurance, books, USC fees, hospital fees, clinical fees, and other miscellaneous expenses.

 Number of Applicants